 Usually in this state, GSE is warming up.
 This process can take quite some time depending on the size of your graph.

-<INCLUDE PROCESS NAME SHOWING CPU USAGE TO VERIFY THE "WARM UP" STATE>
+<INCLUDE PROCESS NAME SHOWING CPU USAGE TO VERIFY THE "WARMING UP" STATE>

 GSE crashes are likely due to and Out Of Memory issue.
 Use the